-B. when Congress dropped the twenty-dollar gold piece from the list of coins to be minted.

-C. when gold from the California gold rush drove silver out of circulation.

-D. when gold from the California gold rush drove gold out of circulation.
+- B. when Congress dropped the twenty-dollar gold piece from the list of coins to be minted. - C. when gold from the California gold rush drove silver out of circulation. - $\ensuremath{\mathbb{D}}.$ when gold from the California gold rush drove gold out of circulation.

-Topic: Bimetallism: Before 1875 Topic: Evolution of the International Monetary System

-5. The monetary system of bimetallism is unstable.
-Due to the fluctuation of the commercial value of the metals,

-A. the metal with a commercial value lower than the currency value tends to be used as metal and is withdrawn from circulation as money (Gresham's Law).

-B. the metal with a commercial value higher than the currency value tends to be used as money (Gresham's Law).

-C. the metal with a commercial value higher than the currency value tends to be used as metal and is withdrawn from circulation as money (Gresham's Law).
+- 5. The monetary system of bimetallism is unstable.
+Due to the fluctuation of the commercial value of the metals, - A. the metal with a commercial value lower than the currency value tends to be used as metal and is withdrawn from circulation as money (Gresham's Law). - B. the metal with a commercial value higher than the currency value tends to be used as money (Gresham's Law). - C. the metal with a commercial value higher than the currency value tends to be used as metal and is withdrawn from circulation as money (Gresham's Law). - D. none of the above

-6. In the 1850s the French franc was valued by both gold and silver, under the official French ratio which equated a gold franc to a silver franc 151⁄2 times as heavy.
+- 6. In the 1850s the French franc was valued by both gold and silver, under the official French ratio which equated a gold franc to a silver franc 151⁄2 times as heavy.
 At the same time, the gold from newly discovered mines in California poured into the market, depressing the value of gold.
-As a result,

-A. the franc effectively became a silver currency.

-B. the franc effectively became a gold currency.

-C. silver became overvalued under the French official ratio.

-D. answers a) and c) are correct
+As a result, - A. the franc effectively became a silver currency. - B. the franc effectively became a gold currency. - C. silver became overvalued under the French official ratio. - D. answers a and c are correct